jeddeloh/rescript-apollo-client/CONTRIBUTING.md

 - Avoid partial types or bindings if possible
 - Encourage incremental contribution from the community rather than biting off more than one person can chew

+## Provide 1:1 bindings as the priority

+## The power of numbers and OSS

+There's nothing fancy about this library.
+It tends to view the problem of bindings as more of a people problem (how can we leverage the power of numbers) than a programming problem (automatic conversion from typescript—would be amazing!).
+As such, a lot of detail is paid to consistency and clarity with the hope of maximizing human ability to both add and verify that bindings are correct.
+The long-term success or failure of this library is intended to be dependent on active community contribution rather than the efforts of a few individuals.
+Will it work?
+That's up to you, dear reader <3

 ## Following a Consistent Pattern

-At the file level, bindings to Javascript packacges should follow an identical directory structure as in the JS package.
+At the file level, bindings to Javascript packages should follow an identical directory structure as in the JS package.
 No thinking required!
-It also helps when you're going
+This has the side benefit of being able to navigate to any import you see in the javascript docs via filepath pattern.

 At the code level, all JS bindings should go in a `Js_` module of some sort.
 At first it seems ridiculous, but it pays off at scale.
+(See **Reasoning Behind `Js_` modules**)

 ## Avoiding Partial Types

 Please type something as completely as possible when you come across it or leave it for someone else (if nothing else, you can use an abstract type so things will still flow through everywhere and people can cast it when in a hurry).
-This way no one has to go back and duplicate that work of tracing through the same code you were just in _and_ we can trust that if a binding exists, it's complete and we can reuse easily.
+This way no one has to go back and duplicate that work of tracing through the same code you were just in _and_ we can trust that if a binding exists, it's probably complete and we can just reuse.

 # Style Guidelines